fkie-cad/headerParser/README.md

 The PlatformToolset defaults to "v142", but may be changed with the `/pts` option.
-"v142" is used for VS 2019 version, "v143" would be used in VS 2022, or you could also use "WindowsApplicationForDrivers10.0" with WDK10 installed, as this creates the smallest and cleanest builds.
+"v142" is used for VS 2019 version, "v143" would be used in VS 2022, or you could also use "WindowsApplicationForDrivers10.0" with WDK10 installed.

 In a developer cmd you can also type:
 ```bash